Raymond Farinato

 Raymond Farinato joined the Earth and Environmental Engineering department as a Professor of Professional Practice in July 2020.

-He brings a practical sense of how to translate fundamental science and engineering principles into industrial-scale technologies.
-He believes that if technical advances are going to benefit society, then they must be made to work at this scale.
-Along with other EEE colleagues, Farinato is forming the foundation for a Sustainable Mineral Resource Management program within the department.
-Research will be directed at developing the next generation of mineral processing methods from a “mines of the future” perspective.
+Along with other EEE colleagues, Farinato is a founding member of the Sustainable Mineral Resource Management program within the department.
+Research is directed at developing the next generation of mineral processing methods from a “mines of the future” perspective.
 His experience with surface and interfacial science and polymer physical chemistry will be essential in this effort.

 Farinato received a BS in chemistry from Rensselaer Polytechnic Institute (1971) and a PhD in Physical Chemistry from the University of Massachusetts–Amherst (1976).
-He was a post doc in biophysics at the University of California at Berkeley and consulted at the Lawrence Berkeley Labs on radiation damage to DNA.
-He spent one year as a Senior Engineer at the Nearshore Environment Research Center in Tokyo, Japan before committing the next 39 years to working in industry (American Cyanamid, Cytec Industries, Kemira, Solvay).
-Over his industrial career he worked predominantly in the areas of water-soluble polymers, surface and colloid chemistry, and adhesion science, with an emphasis on applications in the water treatment, waste management, oilfield, and mineral processing industries.
-He has published over 90 publications including peer-reviewed articles, patents, and books (2).
-Farinato is also a founding member of the International Symposia on Polyelectrolytes.
-Since 2005, he has been an adjunct professor in EEE, co-teaching a graduate level course on Advanced Surface & Colloid Chemistry.
+He was a postdoctoral researcher in biophysics at the University of California, Berkeley, and consulted at Lawrence Berkeley National Laboratory on radiation damage to DNA.
+He spent one year as a Senior Engineer at the Nearshore Environment Research Center in Tokyo, Japan, before committing the next 39 years to working in industry (American Cyanamid, Cytec Industries, Kemira, Solvay).

 Research Areas